Lyrics Meaning: Whitney Houston “I Will Always Love You”

 Whitney Houston in “I Will Always Love You”

-The Chorus as Emotional Aftershock
+The Chorus as Emotional Release

 A Song That Lives Between Ending and Memory